k2view-academy/K2View-Academy/articles/19_Broadway/21_iterations.md

 [Click for more information about Complex Iteration Flows](/articles/19_Broadway/21a_complex_iteration_flows.md).

-### How Can I Create a Nested Iteration?
+### Nested Iterations

 Iterations can also be nested.
 For example, a value in an iteration can be used as an input for another iteration.
 The depth of the iteration is highlighted in shades of grey.
 To limit the loop's scope using **Iterate Close**, add a closing Stage to each level of the loop.
 There are no limitations on the iteration nesting level.
 However, to make a flow more readable, consider limiting a flow to 3-4 nesting levels and using [Inner Flows](22_broadway_flow_inner_flows.md) when more are needed.

-In the following image, the first name is an input to a query that gets a list of relevant phone numbers.
-Stage 2 is run on every entry in Stage 1 and Stage 3 on every entry in Stage 2.
+In the following image, the outer iteration selects a list of customers from each provided table.
+Then the nested iteration logs each customer entry.
+The **Select ** Stage is run on every entry in the **Input ** Stage and the **Log** Stage on every entry in the **Select** Stage.

 ![image](images/iterate_nested_iterations.png)

+Note: the nested iteration is not executed when the outer's iteration result set is empty.

 ### ForLoop Actor